omoerbeek/e2pv/README.md

 # Aggregation vs Splitting
 By default, the script will collect values from the configured number of inverters and submit aggregated data to PVOutput.
-It is possible to send the data from the individual inverters to PVOutput.
-Using the "Parent" feature of PVOutput, a system can be defined that displays the aggregated data of all inverters.
-Note that this feature is a *donation only* feature.
+It is possible to also send the data from the individual inverters to PVOutput.

 An example config.php snippet for a split configuration: